slok/grafterm/docs/cfg.md

 ### Units

-Some grafterm have unit support.
-The available unit at this moment are:
+Some widgets have unit formatting support, these are the ones that can be used:

-- Default: It will fallback to `short`.
+- ``(Default): It will fallback to `short`.
 - `short`: Will make the values in short format, e.g:
   - `1000`:`1 K`
   - `1000000`: `1 Mil`
-- `none`: The flaot as it is.
+- `none`: The value as it is.
 - `percent`: Will add a `%` prefix, e.g:
   - `100`: `100%`
   - `20`: `20%`